warrenween/SigmaCoin/src/main/java/ru/opensecreto/sigmacoin/poswba/README.md

 * **Proof of work** - miner has to solve computationally hard problem.
 * **Proof of storage** - miner has to store solution from PoW stage.
 * **Proof of burn** - coin holders have to burn their coins to get chance to take part in PoA stage.
-Burned coins can not be send.
+Burned coins can not be send anymore.
 * **Proof of activity** - every burned coin is unique.
 To make block become full-fledged, each block must be signed with unique set of burned coins.